smwesten-usgs/swb2/doc_src/pages/03_user_guide/index.md

 The procedure for running SWB is the same for an Apple Macintosh, Linux, or Windows-based computer.
-An example of SWB execution with no command-line arguments when run on a Macintosh is shown in figure 2–1.
+An example of SWB execution with no command-line arguments when run on a Macintosh is shown in figure 1.
 ![SWB startup message](|media|/swb_startup_message.png){: width="600"}
 {: style="text-align: center"}

-1. Command-line response when Soil-Water-Balance (SWB) version 2.0 is executed with no other arguments.
+Figure 1.
+Command-line response when Soil-Water-Balance (SWB) version 2.0 is
+    executed with no other arguments.

 ## System Requirements